beadsland/fixTracks/README.md

 # TODO

-Currently efforts are focused on unbinding the Classic iPod as a USB device.
-Unfortunately, detaching alone, while making the iPod inaccessible to the OS, does not signal to the iPod that it is safe to disconnect, so the message "**Do Not Disconnect**" continues to flash on the device screen.
-That said, ubinding requires sudoer's rights, so we'll need a system service to do the heavy lifting.

-Also:
+ * transferLibrary ought to mark tracks no longer in iTunes as deleted
+ * scanUntrackedFiles should ignore "deleted" files
  * Refactor dump in preparation for pushing to CouchDB
  * Dump needs also to capture and push \_Itdb_Artwork objects
- * transferLibrary ought to mark tracks no longer in iTunes as deleted
- * scanUntrackedFiles should ignore "deleted" files

 # Status